 It is time-consuming and work-intensive to take into account all the requirements that are placed on the system.

-    It is therefore worth taking the time to prepare exhaustive answers to the most common questions:
+It is, therefore, worth taking the time to prepare detailed answers to the most common questions:

 - Is a solution to be created from scratch, or is it to be a development of an existing system?

 - Does a website or application have to be created with a Design System in mind?

 - What is the scope of production work, and what will be the scope of service related to system maintenance and development?

 - What will be the main benefits for the company and future users of the system?